Hareriman/Hareriman/README.md

 - 👀 I’m interested in Programming with Python
 - 🌱 I’m currently learning at AUCA( African University Of Central Africa)
 - 💞️ I’m looking to collaborate on Software Engineering skills
-- 📫 How to reach me ...
+- 📫 you can reach me through email: harerimanaclementkella@gmail.com

 <!---
 Hareriman/Hareriman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.